niteshkagit/luxoft_challenge/readme.txt

 1. Created AccountBalanceServiceImpl : which transfers balance from source account to destination account ( thread safe manner
-* First take lock on source account id string and then verify the transfer condition(s)
-* then take lock on destination account id and do the transfer )
+* Using a lock to make transfer between accounts synchronous
     a) if not valid transaction throw custom exception
     b) sends notification
 2. Created custom exception InvalidTransactionException